vince-from-nice/osmaxil/README.md

 That phase is implemented by the class named services.ElementProcessor.

-It process all matching OSM elements by setting a matching score for all their relative imports.
+It process all matching OSM elements by setting a matching score for all their matching imports.

-The method to calculate a matching score for each import depend on the actived plugin.
-For example the OpenDataParis plugin defines scores by calculating the ratio between the OSM building surface and the import building surface (ratio is a float between 0.0 and 1.0).
+The implemention of the method which calculate matching score depends on the actived plugin.
+For example the OpenDataParis plugin defines scores by calculating a ratio (a float between 0.0 and 1.0) of the OSM building surface to the imported building surface.

-At the end the best matching import can be determined for each OSM element.
+At the end the *best* matching import can be determined for each OSM element.

-There's 2 methods for that : the old basic one and the new one which is more complex but more efficient.
+There's 2 methods to do that, the old basic one and the new one which is a bit more complex but more efficient.

-The old method was just looking for each OSM element which matching import was the best one, ie. the one with the best matching score.
+The old method was just looking for each OSM element which the one with the biggest matching score.

-The new method is more complex : first all matching imports of the OSM element are regrouped by their tag value into import lists.
-Then for each tag value a *total* matching score is calculated by accumulating matching score of all imports of the list.
+The new method is more complex: first all matching imports of the OSM element are regrouped by their tag value into different lists.
+Then for each list (ie. for each tag value) a *total* matching score is calculated by accumulating matching score of all imports of the list.
 The relevant tag value is the one which corresponds to the import list which has the biggest total score.

 Why to do that ?